Follow-On Public Offer (FPO)

 A company can issue a diluted, non-diluted, or at-the-market FPO.
 The price of the shares is determined by market factors and is typically lower than the current market price.

-What is FPO and IPO?
+What is the difference between FPO and IPO?

 An IPO (Initial Public Offering) is when a company sells shares to the public for the first time to raise capital.
 An FPO (Follow-on Public Offer) occurs when a company already listed on the stock exchange issues additional shares to raise further funds.